uri-interop/interface/README.md

 ## Interfaces

-Uri-Interop defines these interfaces to afford reading and recomposing URI component values:
+Uri-Interop defines separate interfaces to afford reading and modifying URI component values:

 - [_Uri_](#uri) affords reading of the URI component values and recomposing them into a string.
-- [_Url_](#url) extends _Uri_ to indicate a scheme component is required.

-Uri-Interop separately defines these interfaces to afford modifying URI component values:

 - [_MutableUri_](#mutableuri) extends _Uri_ to afford direct modification of component values.
 - [_ImmutableUri_](#immutableuri) extends _Uri_ to afford immutable modification of component values.